Adoptive Parenting Counselor

 As the children began to leave home Deborah returned to school for a Master’s Degree in Social Work, wanting to apply all she had learned from raising her family to other children and other families.
 Upon graduation her life went in four major directions.
-She began her private therapy practice with an unusual approach.
+She began her private therapy practice with an unusual approach: the role of adoptive parenting counselor.
 She flew to the family and stayed with them for a week, observing the family dynamics in their home setting while doing therapy with the children and parents.
 As her reputation grew she began to go to different cities and work with 6 – 8 families at a time.
 She would return for one week each month, staying in phone contact for phone consultations in between visits.
 Once a community of families became stable enough and their children became well enough, she would move on to a different city.

 Throughout the years Deborah continued to research, attend lectures and workshops of others and home her understanding of her patients and how best to help.
 The more she researched the more she realized that what people were calling Reactive Attachment Disorder was a subset of Post Traumatic Stress Disorder.
 With this revelation Deborah radically changed her practice from dealing with disordered attachment to dealing with trauma and fear.
-Fear and trauma, loss, abuse, neglect were all intertwined with brain injury at critical stages of development.
+Fear, trauma, loss, abuse and neglect are all intertwined with brain injury at critical stages of development.
 Instead of treating attachment, Deborah began treating fear.
 Instead of assessing behaviors and emotional states Deborah began assessing brain injury.
 Healing the brain, both of the parents overwhelmed by their children’s behavior, and the children, became paramount.
 Once the brain begins to heal, attachment can begin to form.
 Her practice evolved steadily.

 The second direction she took was as a teacher, writer and lecturer.
 She traveled throughout the English speaking world doing workshops for parents, therapists and case managers.